Commvault Appoints Industry Veteran Richard Gadd As Senior Vice President Of EMEA And India

-(MENAFN- PR Newswire) Gadd will focus on driving growth in the region; Brings 25 years of industry experience including a strong track record of success at Cohesity and Hitachi Vantara
+Gadd will focus on driving growth in the region; Brings 25 years of industry experience including a strong track record of success at Cohesity and Hitachi Vantara .

-READING, England, Oct.
-4, 2023 /PRNewswire/ -- Commvault (NASDAQ: CVLT ), an enterprise data protection leader for today's global businesses, has today announced the appointment of Richard Gadd as Senior Vice President of Commvault's EMEA and India (EMEAI) region.
+Commvault (NASDAQ: CVLT), an enterprise data protection leader for today's global businesses, has today announced the appointment of Richard Gadd as Senior Vice President of Commvault's EMEA and India (EMEAI) region.
 Gadd will lead the region in empowering global organisations with industry-leading cyber resilience offerings that protect and recover data from today's biggest cyber threats.

 Gadd brings 25 years of sales experience in the technology industry to Commvault.
 He most recently held the role of VP and General Manager, EMEA at Cohesity, building his experience in the storage and data management industry.
 Prior to this, he also held senior roles at Hitachi Vantara, EMC, and Computacenter.